 Possessive adjectives and possessive pronouns

-Possessive adjectives; my, your, his/her/its, our, your, their (these are adjectives and functions as possessive adjectives.
+Possessive adjectives: my, your, his/her/its, our, your, their (these are adjectives and functions as possessive adjectives.
 They have been included in the list because they are normally grouped together with subject, object and possessive pronouns.
-Remember that all adjectives qualify or modify the noun.
+Remember that all adjectives qualify or modify nouns.

 - I do really enjoy spending my time with you.